adilohuni/OnTimeExtension/README.md

 ## Features

 - Class Schedule for student and professors.
-- English transliteration of Instructor names.
+- English transliteration of Instructor's names.
 - Click to enter the class(Only for few).
 - Supports Chrome and Firefox.